Forest-Economics-Goettingen/woodValuationDE/README.md

 underlying assortment tables are based on data from HessenForst, the public forest service of the Federal State of Hesse in Germany.

-<h3>Data and Model</h3>
+<h3>Data and model</h3>

-The assortment tables from [Offer and Staupendahl (2018)](#offer.2018) provide conversion factors from the volume of over bark to the harvested volume under bark.
-In addition, they provide the share of non-utilized wood, e.g. due to fixed assortment lengths, and private fuelwood thereof.
-The assortment tables were derived for HessenForst with the calculation program Holzernte 7.1 [(Schöpfer et al., 2003)](#schopfer.2003) using model stands, which were designed by a group of forestry experts, and harvest and sale data from HessenForst.
+The assortment tables from [Offer and Staupendahl (2018)](#offer.2018) provide conversion factors from the volume over bark (in German: Vfm m.R.) to the harvested volume under bark (in German: Efm o.R.).
+In addition, they provide the share of non-utilized wood, e.g., due to fixed assortment lengths, and private fuel wood thereof.
+The assortment tables were derived for HessenForst with the calculation program HOLZERNTE 7.1
+[(Schöpfer et al., 2003)](#schopfer.2003).
+Additional parameters were defined by forest district officers and validated against harvest and sale statistics of HessenForst.
 More details on the assortment tables and their derivation are provided in [Offer and Staupendahl (2008)](#offer.2008) and [Offer and Staupendahl (2009)](#offer.2009).